 So we did.

-This is the beginning of LSX TV’s 2008 C6 Project.
+This is the beginning of LSX Magazine’s 2008 C6 Project.

 Although I can’t call myself a Corvette expert yet, I’ve become obsessed with learning everything I can about Corvette’s history.
 Think of this project as a C6 build written by a guy experienced in Mustangs.
 That being said, I think I can bring a unique perspective to the vehicle for first time prospective Corvette buyers.